 The board of directors receives reports on profit performance and market developments, and on the status regarding the group’s risk picture.
 The board of directors conducts an annual evaluation of its work and its competence.
 It reviews its working method, case handling, meeting structure and prioritising of tasks, and this provides a basis for any changes and measures needed.

-Under instructions in force for the board of directors, a director is barred from participating in the consideration of, or decision in, any matter whose significance to him/herself or to any related party is such that the director is to be regarded as having, directly or indirectly, a particular personal or financial interest in that matter.
+Under instructions in force for the board of directors, a director is barred from participating in the consideration of, or decision in, any matter whose significance to him/herself or to any related party is such that the director is to be regarded as having, directly or indirectly, a personal, financial or other vested interest in that matter.
 The same follows from the group's ethical guidelines.
-Each director is obliged to personally verify that he or she is not disqualified from participating in the treatment of a matter.
+Each director is obliged to personally verify that he or she is not disqualified from participating in the consideration of a matter.

 Any agreement between the bank and a director or the group CEO must be approved by the board of directors, as must any agreement between the bank and a third party in which a director or the group CEO has a particular interest.
 Directors are required to disclose on their own initiative any interest the individual or related party concerned may have.
 Unless the director him/herself opts to step back from the consideration of or decision in a matter, the board of directors shall decide whether or not the director shall step back.
 The board’s assessments of legal (in)capacity must be duly recorded.